schnerring/schnerring.github.io/content/blog/checking-out-code-committed-within-the-same-github-actions-workflow-run/index.md

         # The changes are here 🎉
 ```

-This forces the action to check out the latest available commit on the branch
+Instead of checking out an exact commit, the action now checks out the latest
-specified in the `ref` parameter.
-The result is effectively the same as with
+available commit on the branch specified in the `ref` parameter.
+The resulting
-Dirty Fix #1.
+behavior is effectively identical to [Dirty Fix #1](#dirty-fix-1-git-pull).

 ## Why Is This a Bad Idea?